Kicking Techniques

 May also be applied with the sole, ball (only to extend range when used as a checking or poking motion) or outer blade of the foot.

 The Karate technique known as Side Snap Kick / Yoko Geri Keage / 横蹴り 蹴上げ is not present in Kukki Taekwondo, being a largely useless technique in the way it is commonly trained in modern times (directed in a rising fashion to the body or underarm).
+Originally it was described as a Front Snap Kick which extends to the side of the body (knee up, toes up) and over time has been misinterpreted.

 Modified Examples: